8 Best Renters Insurance Companies in Maryland of 2026

 Lemonade offers a variety of different policies with rates that start at $5 per month.
 The coverage you choose will affect your overall costs for the plan, so it's important to consider what is best suited for you before signing up.

-Available for both iOS and Android, Lemonade’s cleanly designed app is the best way to file a claim from the comfort of your home at any time of the day, which can save you time because you only make a claim when you want to.
+Available for both iOS and Android, Lemonade’s cleanly designed app is the best way to file a claim from the comfort of your home at any time of the day, saving you time because you only make a claim when you want to.

 Lemonade says it handles 30% of claims instantly.